stuyvesant-cs/dwlessons/fcs/06_css.md

 ---
 template: main

-#### Content Sizing
-- If you do not specify the size of an HTML element, a web browser will attempt to make it large enough to contain whatever content it has.
-- Once you specify a size, a browser will use your values, regardless of how the content may or may not fit.
-- This means that the content may _not_ fit in the element anymore.
-By default, a browser will let the content bleed out into surrounding elements. this can be modified using th `overflow` property:
-  - `overflow: visible`: default behavior, show the overflowing content.
-  - `overflow: hidden`: do not show the overflowing content (not advised)
-  - `overflow: auto`: add scroll bars to show overflow content.

----
-template: main

 #### CSS Layouts
 The way the CSS arranges HTML elements is based on the `display` property of those elements.
 Most elements will either be `block` or `inline`.